 Way 4.
 Keep your Google Drive account active

-If you do nothing after over Google Drive storage limit for 2 years, all your Google Drive files will be deleted.
-Thus, it’s highly recommended to backup Google Drive to another account or other clouds with Cloud Backup feature of MultCloud for data security.
+If you do nothing after over the Google Drive storage limit for 2 years, all your Google Drive files will be deleted.
+Thus, it’s highly recommended to backup Google Drive to another account or other clouds with the Cloud Backup feature of MultCloud for data security.
 Alternatively, you can keep your Google Drive account active to keep your data safe after solving the Google Drive storage limitation.

 What should you do to make your Google Drive active, let’s figure it out: